GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/landing-zone/architecture.md

 Error Code
 topic_not_found
 Error Detail
 The specified Pub/Sub topic could not be found by the Cloud Logging service.
-Create the topic and grant publish permission for the service account specified in the sink's writerIdentity field on the topic.
+Create the topic and grant publish permission for the service account specified in the sink's writer.
+Identity field on the topic.
 You can also set up Cloud Logging to use a different destination.
 Fix this error by following steps documented in troubleshooting sinks.
 If the sink is no longer needed, it can be quickly removed using gcloud: gcloud logging sinks delete sk-c-logging-pub --organization=93413315325
 ```